Flyns157/ascii_images/README.md

 ```

 ## Usage
 To use this project, you need to have some images.
-Then, you can run the `imgTOascii.py.py` file with the following methods:
+Then, you can use the `imgTOascii.py` file with the following methods:

 Run python if you will run my project in a terminal :
 ```bash